Thursday, March 1, 2018

 Another example – I was in a diverse group of people recently and we were trying to find something we all had in common.
 It turned out that we all had a Memphis connection.

 See how it works?
-No matter what or who is being grouped, we can always find something in common.
+No matter what or who is being grouped, there will always be something in common.
 And with people, this is the beginning of connection, relationship, understanding, dialogue.
-It doesn’t always mean we like the other person or agree with them, but finding common ground means that we are no longer completely divided.
+It doesn’t always mean we like the other person or agree with them, but finding common ground means that we are opening a door rather than closing one.